eekcoopuw/jobmon/docsource/developers_guide/developer-start.rst

 To reduce the runtime of the tests, you can optionally suffix the above command with ``-n=<number_of_processes>`` to enable testing in parallel.
 You can also use ``nox -r ...`` to re-use an existing virtual environment.

-nox and pytest
-^^^^^^^^^^^^^^

-The test suite uses nox to manage virtual testing environments and install the necessary dependencies, and pytest to define common fixtures such as a temporary database and web service.
-For more details on the unit test architecture, please refer to the Developer Testing section.
+End-to-end tests
+****************
+As part of the continuous integration pipeline, IHME-TAD repository automatically deploys a complete installation of Jobmon and runs post-deployment tests.
+This catches any mismatches between jobmon-core and the jobmon-slurm plugin.

 Linting and Typechecking
 ************************

 To run linting and type checking, run ``nox -s lint`` and ``nox -s typecheck`` respectively.

-The linting check uses flake8 to check that our code conforms to pep8 formatting standards, with exceptions as defined in setup.cfg.
+The linting check uses flake8 to check that the code conforms to pep8 formatting standards, with exceptions as defined in setup.cfg.
 Type checking uses mypy ensures that our code has the correct type hints and usages conforming to `PEP484 <https://www.python.org/dev/peps/pep-0484/>`_.
+Type hints catch errors earlier and makes the large codebase much easier to read.

 Sometimes the linting check will fail with a message indicating that "Black would make changes".
 Black is an autoformatting tool that ensures code conformity.
 To address this error you can run ``nox -s black``.